 • Don’t come to our practice if you have a cold, cough, have a fever of don’t feel well, and contact the assistant of Echo Amsterdam.

 Corona and giving birth

 The partner is allowed to attend during the process of labour and birth.
 However in half of the Amsterdam hospitals no extra person is allowed to attend.
 During a homebirth with us however, an extra person is allowed.
-Since may 28 in OLVG n extra person, like a doula, is allowed.
-Offcourse if that person has no symptoms. (we expect this to still be so during the lockdown till the 19th of January 2021)
+In OLVG an extra person, like a doula, is allowed.
+Offcourse if that person has no symptoms.

 ““We are very happy and impressed with the Dutch healthcare system for pregnancy and birth””